semihsezer/MoreProductiveAlways/README.md

 1. Run migrations and create initial user make init

-1. Start the server
+1. Start the server.
+Go to (localhost:8000)[localhost:/8000] make start_server
-   make start_server

-To load sample data, run: `make load_sample_data`.
+1. Load sample data, run: `make load_sample_data`

+You can view the server at (localhost:8000)[localhost:/8000].
+You can view Django Admin and db at (localhost:8000/admin)[localhost:8000/admin].
+Login with admin/Admin123.

 ## Testing